LimmaTech Biologics

 Grant in 2020

-Cellics Therapeutics, Inc. is a biopharmaceutical company based in San Diego, California, founded in 2014.
-The company specializes in developing innovative biomimetic nanomedicines aimed at addressing serious diseases with significant unmet medical needs.
-Its primary focus includes autoimmune and inflammatory diseases, as well as challenging infectious diseases.
-Cellics is advancing its lead product candidate, CTI-005, which is intended for the treatment of bacterial pneumonia and is on track for human clinical trials.
-In addition to its therapeutic efforts, the company is also engaged in creating best-in-class vaccines for various diseases.
-Through its proprietary nanosponge technology, Cellics aims to enhance treatment options for conditions caused by virulent factors and animal venoms, ultimately striving to improve patient health and outcomes.
+Cellics Therapeutics, Inc. is a biotechnology company based in San Diego, California, focused on developing innovative biomimetic nanomedicines to address serious diseases with significant unmet medical needs.
+Founded in 2014, Cellics utilizes its proprietary nanosponge technology to create therapeutics targeting autoimmune and inflammatory diseases, as well as challenging infectious diseases.
+The company's lead product candidate, CTI-005, is currently advancing toward human clinical trials for the treatment of bacterial pneumonia.
+In addition to its therapeutic efforts, Cellics is also dedicated to developing advanced vaccines for various diseases, aiming to improve patient health and save lives through its cutting-edge approach.

 Spexis AG is a clinical-stage biopharmaceutical company based in Allschwil, Switzerland, specializing in the discovery and development of macrocycle drugs and antibiotics to address severe or life-threatening diseases.
 Founded in 1996, the company focuses on addressing high unmet medical needs, particularly in the areas of antibiotic resistance and respiratory diseases.
 Spexis's lead product, murepavadin, is currently in Phase III development targeting Pseudomonas aeruginosa, a pathogen identified as a critical priority by the World Health Organization.
 The company's operations are centered on research, development, and the prospective commercialization of innovative therapeutics in the respiratory domain.

-GangaGen, Inc. is a clinical-stage biotechnology company based in Palo Alto, California, with research and development operations in Bangalore, India.
-Founded in 2000, the company specializes in discovering and developing novel therapeutic proteins aimed at treating infectious diseases, particularly those caused by antibiotic-resistant bacteria.
-Its lead product, StaphTAME, is a recombinant protein designed for the topical prevention and treatment of staphylococcal infections, including methicillin-resistant Staphylococcus aureus (MRSA).
-GangaGen employs a proprietary platform to create highly specific therapeutic proteins known as ectolysins, which target clinically significant bacterial strains, offering innovative solutions for serious infections such as pneumonia and neonatal sepsis caused by multidrug-resistant organisms.
+GangaGen, Inc. is a biotechnology company based in Palo Alto, California, with research and development operations in Bangalore, India.
+Founded in 2000, GangaGen focuses on the discovery and development of novel therapeutic proteins aimed at preventing and treating infectious diseases, particularly those caused by antibiotic-resistant bacteria.
+The company utilizes a proprietary platform to create highly-specific therapeutic proteins known as ectolysins.
+Its lead product, P128, is a recombinant protein designed to target and eliminate Staphylococcus, including methicillin-resistant strains like MRSA.
+GangaGen's innovative approach also addresses infections caused by multidrug-resistant bacteria, such as Klebsiella pneumonia, enabling effective treatments for serious conditions like pneumonia and neonatal sepsis.

 GlaxoSmithKline